 You already know that you want to keep your basement dry — leaks and moisture can lead to cosmetic and structural damage, as well as hazardous mold.
-If you suspect that you have water leaking into your basement, it’s better to take care of it quickly.
+If you suspect that you have water leaking into your basement, it’s better to take care of it quickly by waterproofing.
 The longer you wait, the more costly the repair.

 What you may not know, however, is that you have different options available to you when it comes to waterproofing your basement.
 The method you use to keep your basement dry will depend on your location, the construction of your home and the severity of the problem.